Raymond Allen Davis incident: Aftermath

 The government of Pakistan was under extreme pressure from the United States to release Davis.
 News reports indicate that the Pakistani Embassy in Washington was cut off from all communications with the United States Department of State over this issue.
 Diplomatic notes were sent by the U.S. Government to Pakistan's Foreign Office urging it to grant diplomatic immunity to Davis.
 A delegation of the United States House Committee on Armed Services conveyed a veiled threat that Pakistan–US defense cooperation could be under cloud if the standoff persisted on the issue of immunity for Davis.

 In another incident, ABC News reported that two Pakistani officials claimed that the Pakistani ambassador to the U.S., Husain Haqqani, received threats from the U.S. National Security Advisor Tom Donilon of being removed if action was not taken on the Davis case.
 Haqqani however categorically denied the allegation.
-According to the same report, Donilon also warned of U.S. consulates closing down in Pakistan and an upcoming visit by Zardari to Washington being rejected.
+According to the same report, Donilon also warned of U.S. consulates closing down in Pakistan and an upcoming visit by Pakistan's president, Asif Ali Zardari, to Washington being rejected.

-It was also reported that top Pakistani Foreign Office officials alleged Pakistan's president, Asif Ali Zardari instructed the Foreign Office in categorical terms that Davis be given diplomatic immunity and for this purpose the Foreign Office should immediately issue a backdated letter notifying Davis as 'member of staff member of the US embassy, in Islamabad.'
+It was also reported that top Pakistani Foreign Office officials alleged Zardari instructed the Foreign Office in categorical terms that Davis be given diplomatic immunity and for this purpose the Foreign Office should immediately issue a backdated letter notifying Davis as 'member of staff member of the US embassy, in Islamabad.'
 Former foreign minister Shah Mehmood Qureshi refused, saying: "on the basis of the official record and the advice given to me by the technocrats and experts of the Foreign Office, I could not certify him (Raymond Davis) as a diplomat.
 The kind of by blanket immunity Washington is pressing for Davis, is not endorsed by the official record of the Foreign Ministry."
 Qureshi reiterated this stance after a meeting with Senate Foreign Relations Committee Chairman John Kerry on February 16.
 Qureshi said he kept quiet on the Davis case earlier upon instructions from the leadership of the Pakistan People's Party (PPP), but implied that his stance on the matter had cost him his job.
 As of February 16 a new foreign minister has not yet been appointed.

 The Guardian reported that a number of U.S. media outlets learned about Davis's CIA role but "kept it under wraps at the request of the Obama administration."
 Colorado television station KUSA (9NEWS) learned that Davis worked for the CIA speaking to Davis's wife, who referred inquiries to a Washington, D.C. number for the CIA.
 The station then "removed the CIA reference from its website at the request of the U.S. government."

 On February 6, Shamshad's widow, Shumaila Kanwal, committed suicide with an overdose of pills, fearing that Davis would be released without trial, police and doctors said.